shalomb/code-mgmt-best-practices/PITCHME.md

 ## Branching models

+Branches are small, short-lived.
+Feature selection/integration for release should happen at any time.
+Where does integration happen?
+Into the production branch?????
+Remember that feature may not be selected for release were unrealistic/expensive, too risky, were experiments

-Many exist, which to choose for a team requires consideration.
+Many models exist, which to choose for a team requires consideration.

 +++

+## Branching models ...

 - Should support the release management processes
+- Should support deployments at any time - disaster recovery
+- Should support QA at every stage

 +++

+## Branching models ...

-- what are the important phases of the lifecycle?
+- Consideration: What are the important phases of your delivery lifecycle?
+- Process-mature teams ensure that code goes through gates
+- Feature/spring planning
+- Selected-for-development
+- Selected-for-integration
+- Released-to-testing (integration->regression testing)
+- Released-to-staging
+- Released-to-production

 +++

+## Branching models ...

 - Can you port groups of related change?
+- Can a hotfix (quick and dirty) be formally backported into next release?
+- Can you forward port a feature-in-development to a hotfix?
+- Can you manage all of this one one branch?
+- *Unlikely*

 +++

+## Branching models ...

 - How do you do rollbacks?
+- In code, you deploy from the previous last-known-good-tag.
+- In infrastructure, you need to test the rollback.

 +++

+## Branching models ...

 - How do you do hotfixes?

 +++

+## Branching models ...

 - How should branches be named?
+- master
+- develop
+- feature/31-support-api-logging
+- hotfix/42-fix-api-auth
+- release/v1.2.3

 +++

+## Branching models ...

 - What is the lifecycle of a branch?